Getting Additional Free Credit Reports

 You are entitled to another free credit report if any one of the following is true:

 One of the following happened because of information in your credit report:

 - you were granted credit, but not nearly the amount or on the terms you requested

 - your credit account is terminated

 - a creditor made unfavorable changes to your account (but did not change the terms of all, or substantially all of the other consumer accounts of the same type), or

 - a creditor or other user of your credit report took an action or made a determination in connection with an application or transaction you initiated that is adverse to your interests.

 A creditor who takes any of these actions must tell you the name and address of the credit reporting agency reporting the information that led to the denial of credit or other adverse action.
 You must request your report from that particular credit reporting agency within 60 days from the denial of credit or adverse action.
 You can use Nolo’s eForm Request for Explanation of Unfavorable Credit Offer or Action to do this.
-You can also find this form in Nolo’s Credit Repair, but Robin Leonard and Margaret Reiter.
+You can also find this form in Nolo’s Credit Repair, by Robin Leonard.